 The Director Phantom Stock Plan offers non-management directors the opportunity to defer cash compensation for up to three years and to receive that compensation (to the extent that it is actually earned by service during that period) in shares of Common Stock rather than in cash after termination of service or a predetermined period.
 Such compensation includes the annual retainer, regular meeting fees and special meeting fees payable by the Company to a non-management director.
 Every non-management director during his or her term of service has elected to receive such compensation in Common Stock.
 Deferred amounts are credited as stock units at the beginning of the applicable deferral period based on the then current market price of the Common Stock.
 Stock unit balances are credited with dividend equivalents (priced at market) and are ultimately paid out in shares on a 1:1 basis.
 A maximum of 250,000 shares of Common Stock may be issued in total under the Director Phantom Stock Plan, subject to certain customary adjustments.
-In 2003, Messrs.
-Cownie, Hubbell and Moore, Ms. Laing and Dr. Sexton were credited with approximately 5,063, 3,859, 4,590, 4,063 and 5,607 stock units (including stock units for director compensation for 2004, 2005 and 2006 and dividend equivalents for 2003 which vest based on service) under the Director Phantom Stock Plan, respectively.
-The vesting of the stock units is accelerated in case of the death or disability of a director or, after a change in control event, the termination of his services as a director.
+In 2004, Messrs.
+Cownie, Hubbell and Moore, Ms. Laing and Dr. Sexton were credited with approximately 1,047, 967, 1,011, 223 and 1,047 stock units (including stock units for director compensation for 2004 special meetings and dividend equivalents for 2004) under the Director Phantom Stock Plan, respectively.
+The vesting of the stock units is accelerated in case of the death or disability of a director or, after a change in control event, the termination of his or her services as a director.